damng/hackernews-rss-with-inlined-content/README.md

 The feed is available at https://damng.github.io/hackernews-rss-with-inlined-content/output.rss

-If you find this useful, don't give me anything.
-Instead, go to http://templeos.org, donate to the TempleOS project and become a Templar.
+If you find this useful, don't give me anything. ~~Instead, go to http://templeos.org, donate to the TempleOS project and become a Templar.~~ Dontate to the Brain and Behavior Research Foundation (https://www.bbrfoundation.org/).